 Running an organization, and a business, gives me an excuse to network.
 I am not an extrovert, but I love meeting people and getting to know them (I get that sometimes a client just needs to get a job done – this is fine – not everyday needs to be a social day).

 I thrive on variety.
-I am a polymath.
-A Renaissance woman.
 I don’t want to be packaged as a master of a particular industry so I’m not a niche writer/editor.

 What I am passionate about, that impacts the way I write, edit and coach: